 Following construction, four of the unreinforced walls were found to have undersized block and increased joint thicknesses as a consequence.
 These specimens were tested, and an additional four specimens with correct joint size were added to provide unbiased data.
-As indicated in table 2.1, a total of 28 reinforced walls and 32 unreinforced walls were tested.
+In all, 28 reinforced walls and 32 unreinforced walls were tested.

-An investigation of masonry prism strength under eccentric compressive loads was also conducted by subjecting 8-in and 6-in masonry prisms to the same loading conditions that were used for the full scale
+An investigation of masonry prism strength under eccentric compressive loads was also conducted by subjecting 8-in and 6-in masonry prisms to the same loading conditions that were used for the full scale walls.
+Two-block high as well as three-block high prisms were tested in order to determine the effect of prism height on the prism strength.
+In addition, the comparative strength of prisms with different thicknesses of mortar joints was investigated.